StAwN74/ckSurf-1.18kd-Release/README.md

   Also consider using start /AboveNormal like said here: https://support.steampowered.com/kb_article.php?ref=5386-HMJI-5162

 # Changelog:
-  - 16/01/20 (2): ck_surf sl, slh, sln, slnh .sp & .smx updated (8 files) and also scripting/cksurf/misc and hooks .sp (6 files).
+  - 16/01/20 edit: ck_surf sl, slh, sln, slnh .sp & .smx updated (8 files) and also scripting/cksurf/misc and hooks .sp (6 files).
     - > Fixed checkSpawns log error, and weapon buy on regular maps.
     - > A second rare log error has been reported (at RecordReplay callback when all velocities are null, i.e idle player).
 If it was due to the error above, it is now fixed.
 It might be due to a non ckSurf cause anyway.